searxng/searxng/docs/dev/result_types/suggestion.rst

    There is still no typing for these result items.
 The templates can be used as orientation until the final typing is complete.

-The suggestions area shows the user alternative search terms.
+The :ref:`area suggestions results` shows the user alternative search terms.

 A result of this type is a very simple dictionary with only one key/value pair